hiepsiucap/Devop_Ex2/README.markdown

      aws codepipeline get-pipeline-state --name tomcat-pipeline
      ```

-4. **Access the Application**:
+4. **Access the Elastic Beanstalk Environment**:
-   - Once deployed, find the Elastic Beanstalk environment URL in the AWS Console or via:
+   - Find the Elastic Beanstalk environment URL in the AWS Console or via:
      ```bash
      aws elasticbeanstalk describe-environments --environment-names tomcat-env
      ```
+   - Note: No application is deployed, so the environment will run the default Tomcat page.

 5. **Update the Stack** (if needed):
-   - Update with changes:
+   - Update with changes to `bt1.yaml`:
      ```bash
      aws cloudformation update-stack \
        --stack-name tomcat-pipeline-stack \